oracle-devrel/devo.tutorials/freetier-wordpress-ubuntu.md

     * [First Steps with WordPress](https://wordpress.org/support/article/first-steps-with-wordpress/)

-    You have set up a WordPress blog on an OCI compute instance.
+    You have set up a WordPress blog on an Oracle Cloud Infrastructure (OCI) compute instance.

 ## What's Next